Azure/Medical-Claims-Processing-Hackathon/01-challenge01.md

-# Challenge 1: The Landing Before the Launch
+# Challenge 1: Get Up, Set Up, Don't Let Up

 Contoso Insurance is drowning in a backlog of submitted medical insurance claims.
 They have decided to modernize their claims management application and move it to the cloud.
 They have asked you to help them build a proof of concept (POC) for their new application to automate the claims management process and add intelligence to assist the adjudicators in making decisions.